dojo/docs/quickstart/dom.rst

   });

-The query method is convenient and more compact, but carries the overhead of instantiating a new array and querying the Dom.
-Both code snippets have identical results.
+The query method is convenient and more compact and both code snippets have identical results.
+There is some slight additional overhead to the convenience that ``dojo.query`` provides, but in general using ``dojo.query`` can save you time make your code easier to read.

-There are a number of handy CSS selectors to use for locating special DomNodes.
+CSS selectors are a handy and powerful way to find most kinds of elements in a page.

 .. code-block :: javascript
   :linenos:

   // by class
   dojo.query(".someClass");

   // by attributes
   dojo.query("[name^='link']");

   // by tag type
   dojo.query("div");

   // first-children
   dojo.query("ul > li");

   // odd table rows:
   dojo.query("table tr:nth-child(odd)");

   // scoped to some other node as parent dojo.query("a.link", "someNode");

-Finding nodes via dojo.query is very helpful, though the same rules apply to either "lists of nodes" or single nodes, as found by dojo.byId.
+Finding nodes via ``dojo.query`` is very helpful, though the same rules apply to either "lists of nodes" or single nodes, as found by dojo.byId.
+We won't cover it here, but you can even use ``dojo.query`` to search XML documents!

 The <body> element
 ------------------

 All DOM's should contain a <body> element.
 This element is a DomNode like any other, and is considered the top most DomNode in a document's visible content.
-This node is cleverly available via dojo.query:
+This node is cleverly available via ``dojo.query``:

 .. code-block :: javascript
   :linenos:

+  dojo.addOnLoad(function(){
+      dojo.query("body").addClass("tundra")
-  dojo.addOnLoad(function(){ dojo.query("body").addClass("tundra") });
+  });

 or more quickly available as a function call: